Atlas Timestamping

 | Independent verification | Anyone can verify the entire trust lifecycle by checking witness observations and Bitcoin anchors against the governance timeline. |

 | Decentralized authority | No single entity controls timestamping.
-Witness authority is distributed and refreshed every cycle.
+Witness authority is distributed and refreshed continuously as new witnessing trust matures.
 Bitcoin anchors require no trust in any Atlas participant. |